What you’ll learn

 - Politely decline: Practice saying, “No, thank you,” to any offered drinks, and don’t be afraid to set boundaries.

-3. Communicate with Your Support System
+3. Communicate with your support system

 Let your friends, family, or recovery group know that you’re on Suboxone and avoiding alcohol.
-The more people who understand your goals, the easier it will be to steer clear of unintentional alcohol consumption.
+The more people who understand your sobriety goals, the easier it will be to steer clear of unintentional alcohol consumption.

-4. Talk to Your Doctor
+4. Talk to your doctor

 Accidentally mixing alcohol and Suboxone can feel scary, but with the right steps, you can stay safe and avoid serious complications.
+By staying informed, leaning on your support system, and working with your doctor, you’re giving yourself the best possible chance for long-term success.

 Share this article with your friends, family, or anyone you know who might be taking Suboxone.
 Together, we can help prevent accidental alcohol use and promote a safer recovery.